gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/actobotics.rst

 ==================

-* :term:`Mini-channel <Channel>` is offered in addition to the standard size :term:`channel` for non-structural components.
+* :term:`Mini-channel <Channel>` is offered in addition to the standard size :term:`channel <Channel>` for non-structural components.
-* Actobotics' X-rail :term:`extrusion` system offers immense adjustability and flexibility as it adds a :term:`extrusion` component to a :term:`channel-based <Channel>` kit.
+* Actobotics' X-rail :term:`extrusion <Extrusion>` system offers immense adjustability and flexibility as it adds a :term:`extrusion
+  <Extrusion>` component to a :term:`channel-based <Channel>` kit.
 * To complement the structural offerings, Actobotics uses a series of clamping hubs and a robust :term:`1/4” steel D-shaft <Shaft>`.
-* The Linear Motion Kit uses X-rail :term:`extrusion` to build extending mechanisms.
+* The Linear Motion Kit uses X-rail :term:`extrusion <Extrusion>` to build extending mechanisms.
-* The :term:`ServoBlocks`, which prolongs the life of a servo, are recommended for all teams, regardless of kit.
+* The :term:`Servoblocks`, which prolongs the life of a servo, are recommended for all teams, regardless of kit.
-  However, :term:`ServoBlocks` seamlessly interface with the Actobotics ecosystem.
+  However, :term:`Servoblocks` seamlessly interface with the Actobotics ecosystem.
-* Actobotics furthermore offers motion options such as :term:`bevel gears <Bevel Gear>` and Linear
+* Actobotics furthermore offers motion options such as :term:`bevel gears <Bevel gear>` and Linear
   Actuator kits (using :term:`lead screws <Lead Screw>`) for specific use cases.